Transition pathways connecting crystals and quasicrystals: Models and Results

-Although our methodology applies to any free-energy functional, we will focus on the LP model for simplicity.
-The LP model is a Landau-theory designed to explore quasicrystalline structures with two characteristic length scales \cite{lifshitz1997theoretical}.
-Despite its deceivingly simple form, the LP model possesses a rich phase behaviour containing a number of equilibrium ordered phases with 2-, 6-, and 12-fold symmetries \cite{lifshitz1997theoretical, jiang2015stability}.
+\paragraph{LP Model} Although our methodology applies to general free-energy functionals, we will focus on the LP model for simplicity.
+The LP model is Landau theory designed to explore quasicrystalline structures with two characteristic wavelength scales \cite{lifshitz1997theoretical}.
+Despite its deceivingly simple form, the LP model exhibits a rich phase behavior containing a number of equilibrium ordered phases with 2-, 6-, and 12-fold symmetries \cite{lifshitz1997theoretical, jiang2015stability}.
 As such, this simple Landau free-energy provides an ideal model system for the study of transition pathways connecting crystals and quasicrystals.
-The LP model assumes a scalar order parameter $\phi(\br)$ corresponding to the density profile of the molecules in a volume $V$.
+The LP model assumes a scalar order parameter $\phi(\mathbf{r})$ corresponding to the density profile of the molecules in a volume $V$.
 The free-energy functional of the model is given by \cite{lifshitz1997theoretical, jiang2015stability},

 where 1 and $q$ are two characteristic wavelength scales.
-The thermodynamic behaviour of this model is controlled by two parameters, $\varepsilon$ and $\alpha$, where $\varepsilon$ is a temperature-like parameter and $\alpha$ is a parameter characterizing the asymmetry of the order parameter.
-Possible equilibrium phases of the model correspond to local minima of the free-energy functional with the mass conservation, which are solutions of the Euler-Lagrange equation of the system, $\frac{\delta {\cal F}}{\delta \phi}=0$.
-The Euler-Lagrange equation has multiple solutions, correspond to stable/metastable phases, transition states, and high-index saddle points of the model system.
-The phase diagram of the LP model has been examined by a number of researchers \cite{lifshitz1997theoretical, jiang2015stability}.
+The thermodynamic behavior of this model is controlled by two parameters, $\varepsilon$ and $\alpha$, where $\varepsilon$ is a temperature-like parameter and $\alpha$ is a parameter characterizing the asymmetry of the order parameter \cite{barkan2011stability}.
+The coefficients for the spatial derivatives and the $\phi^4$ term could be chosen as $\frac12$ and $\frac14$ by a rescaling of the model (\emph{SI Appendix}) \cite{jiang2015stability}.
+Possible equilibrium phases of the model correspond to local minima of the free-energy functional with the mass conservation $\int d\mathbf{r} \;\phi=0$, which are solutions of the Euler--Lagrange equation of the system, $D\mathcal{F}(\phi)=0$.
+The Euler--Lagrange equation has multiple solutions, correspond to stable/metastable phases, transition states (critical nuclei, index-1 saddle points), and high-index saddle points of the model system.
+In this article, we will focus on the nucleations of two-dimensional 12-fold (dodecagonal) quasicrystals, so a two-dimensional LP model (Eq.~\ref{eqn:lp}) is adopted with $q=2\cos \frac{\pi}{12}$.